lelandjobson/github_pages_tut_01/pages/processes/surface_panelization/surface_panelization.md

     - This will be used to debug if necessary.
   - **Panels**
     - This will be a return a list of polylines.
-- Plug components into eachother as show above.
+- Plug components into eachother as shown above.

 ![0](.\images\flutter\1.PNG)